Anne-Marie Brady: Controversy over standards of scholarship

 In 2020, Brady's research paper A Pen in One Hand, Gripping a Gun in the Other was submitted as evidence of CCP influence campaigns to the New Zealand Parliament's justice select committee.
 Despite being protected by Parliamentary privilege, the paper drew a formal complaint from the University of Auckland and Victoria University of Wellington stating that it is "inflammatory, inaccurate and unprofessional".
 They alleged "...manifest errors of fact and misleading inferences..." and "... unsubstantiated assertions and outright falsehoods constitute a serious breach in accepted standards of scholarship."
 Brady's employer, the University of Canterbury, launched a formal review of the paper in August 2020.

 In response, numerous international scholars signed a public letter to Cheryl de la Rey, Vice-Chancellor of the University of Canterbury, criticising the review of Brady's scholarship as being without merit and a threat to academic freedom.

 In mid-December 2020, two external reviewers brought in by the University of Canterbury dismissed the complaints against Brady and her co-authors, stating that they met the responsibilities of the university's policy and the Education Act 1989.
 The examiners also observed that Brady's work was based on a lengthy period of research and cited extensively from other sources.
 Brady welcomed the dismissal of the complaints and called for the University of Canterbury to dismiss the "gagging order" against her.

 Views and positions

 New Zealand's trade with China

 In early July 2021, Brady urged New Zealand to diversify its foreign and trade policies at the 55th University of Otago Foreign Policy School in Dunedin.
 Brady expressed concern about the country's trade dependence on China, stating that "New Zealand is strategically dependent on China and its imports for 530 categories of goods and 144 have applications in critical national infrastructure."
 She urged the New Zealand Government to use the COVID-19 pandemic as an opportunity to diversify its international trade.

 China-Solomon Islands security agreement

-In reference to China's security agreement with the Solomon Islands, signed in April 2022, Brady called the Solomon Islands a "failed state" governed by a "corrupt elite", and that New Zealand can be "could be cut off and encircled" by the People's Liberation Army Navy.
+In reference to China's security agreement with the Solomon Islands, signed in April 2022, Brady called the Solomon Islands a "failed state" governed by a "corrupt elite", and that New Zealand "could be cut off and encircled" by the People's Liberation Army Navy.

+2025 Chinese naval exercises in the Tasman

+On 23 February 2025, Brady said that Chinese naval exercises in the Tasman Sea showed that China intended to establish a permanent military presence in the Pacific.
+She urged New Zealand to do more to defend itself and the Pacific.

+Personal life

+Brady grew up in a not well off West Auckland family in the 1970s.
+She said she did not put much effort into school.

+Brady met her husband when at a Beijing university in the mid-1990s; he was a member of the avant-guard Yuanmingyuan artists' colony which was eventually razed to the ground.
+They have three children.